How GMOs Are Made?

-Farmers have selectively cultivated plants for thousands of years, choosing a plant, for example, based on its ability to survive certain conditions or on how many seeds it produces.
+Farmers have been selectively cultivating plants for thousands of years.
+Choosing a plant, for example, based on its ability to survive certain conditions or on how many seeds it produces.
 Farmers also sought to improve plants by crossing them with related species that had other desirable characteristics.
-This type of selective, or traditional, breeding involves crossing thousands of genes.
-Genetically modified organisms are the product of a targeted process where a few select genes are transferred into a plant to produce a desired trait.
+This type of selective or traditional breeding involves crossing thousands of genes, which is different than how gmos are made.
+Creating genetically modified organisms (GMOs), are a more scientific process.

-When scientists create a genetically modified plant, the process begins by identifying a desired trait.
-That trait may be resistance to an insect or the ability to tolerate drought conditions.
-Scientists look for those genes in nature by seeking other organisms, including other plants and microbes, which exhibit the trait they want to express in a genetically modified plant.
+When modern scientists create a genetically modified plant, the process begins by identifying a desired trait, – resistance to an insect or the ability to tolerate drought conditions, for example.
+In determining how to make a GMO with this desired trait, scientists must first look for those genes in nature by seeking other organisms, including other plants and microbes, which exhibit the trait they want to express in the genetically modified plant.
 Once they have identified a trait and isolated the specific gene or genes that control the trait, the next step in development is to transfer the desired gene into a crop plant.

-The improved plant is then extensively tested, and researchers look for differences between the GM plant and its conventional counterpart.
+The improved plant is then extensively tested, and researchers look for differences between the genetically modified (GM) plant and its conventional counterpart.
 Just as with other breeding methods, plants that do not perform are not selected to move through the development process and will not reach the market.
 GM plant “performance” includes meeting stringent safety testing requirements.

-Before a GMO plant reaches the market, more than 75 different studies are performed on genetically modified crops to ensure they are safe for people, animals, and the environment.
-This data is reviewed by up to three regulatory agencies in the U.S. - USDA, EPA and FDA – and the GM plant must be approved by these agencies before it can be commercialized.
-Global regulatory agencies in more than 60 countries have reviewed the safety of genetically modified crops and have found no risk.
+Before a GM plant reaches the market, more than 75 different studies are performed on genetically modified crops to ensure they are safe for people, animals, and the environment.
+This data is reviewed by up to three regulatory agencies in the US - USDA, EPA and FDA – and the GM plant must be approved by these agencies before it can be commercialized.
+Global regulatory agencies in more than 75 countries have reviewed the safety of genetically modified crops and have found no risk.

-- Mutagenesis (“mutation breeding”): Beginning in the 1920s, breeders started seeking more diversity than they were able to achieve through selective breeding to create new traits.
-They began to make changes in plant DNA by exposing seeds to chemicals or gamma irradiation and then selecting the plants that displayed the traits they wanted.
+Mutagenesis (“mutation breeding”): Beginning in the 1920s, breeders started seeking more diversity than they were able to achieve through selective breeding to create new traits.
+They began to make changes in plant deoxyribonucleic acid (DNA) by exposing seeds to chemicals or gamma irradiation and then selecting the plants that displayed the traits they wanted.
 More than 3,200 varieties of commonly consumed plant products have been developed using mutagenesis, including varieties of red grapefruit, bananas, peanuts, peppermint and rice.

-- Genetic Engineering (“GMO"): In the late 20th century, advances in technology enabled us to expand the genetic diversity of crops.
+Genetic Engineering (“GE” / "GMO"): In the late 20th century, advances in technology have enabled us to expand the genetic diversity of crops.
 For years, university, government and company scientists intensively researched and refined this process.
 A major result has been genetically modified seeds that maintain or increase the yield of crops while requiring less land and fewer inputs, both of which lessen the impact of agriculture on the environment and reduce costs for farmers.